MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copilot.md

 ---
-title: Enable Microsoft Copilot for finance and operations apps
+title: Enable Microsoft Copilot for finance and operations apps (Preview)
 description: This article provides instructions for administrators on how to enable Copilot for generative help and guidance for Microsoft finance and operations apps
 author: cabeln
 ms.author: cabeln